pLEASE READ CAREFULLY. fEES ARE NOT REFUNDABLE. DO NOT SEND CASH.

-The Board of Architecture does not license Limited Liability Partnerships, however, the LLP must apply for approval to practice in this State.
-The applications are as follows:
+The Board of Architecture and Registered Interior Designers does not license Limited Liability Partnerships, however, the LLP must apply for approval to practice in this State.

 Questions regarding firm licensure should be directed to Tyler Barrick at firstname.lastname@example.org

 emeritus application – Emeritus Status is reserved for individuals who have completely retired from the practice of architecture – you may not offer or render any services and you may not be currently licensed in any jurisdiction.
-You must renew the Emeritus Status each year at a cost of $50, however, you do not have to obtain CE and you may only use the title Architect Emeritus.
+Upon approval of Emeritus Status, you may only use the title Architect Emeritus.

-Once you have completed all North Carolina requirements for licensure by exam, contact NCARB and direct them to transmit your completed AXP record to the North Carolina Board of Architecture for review.
+Once you have completed all North Carolina requirements for licensure by exam, contact NCARB and direct them to transmit your completed AXP record to the North Carolina Board of Architecture & Registered Interior Designers for review.
 North Carolina will also accept candidates via the NCARB Approved IPAL program.
 Upon receipt of your completed NCARB AXP, the Board of Architecture will contact you with further instructions.
 DO NOT DOWNLOAD ANY FORMS OR SEND FEES UNTIL YOU ARE DIRECTED TO DO SO, YOU WILL NOT BE REFUNDED FEES IF YOU SEND THE INCORRECT APPLICATION.

 ***Note that Fees are NOT refundable.***